 In the months before we were married, my wife and I made the decision to make Menlo Park our home.
 We were attracted to the city’s village characteristics, walkable neighborhoods and the strong sense of community.
-Much of our “honeymoon” was spent unpacking boxes, going back-and-forth with PG&E and, of course, waiting around for Comcast.
+Much of our “honeymoon” was spent unpacking boxes and settling into our new home.

 Once we got settled, I made it a priority to get involved and help preserve Menlo Park’s characteristics.
 I initially served on the Bicycle Commission and later joined the Planning Commission.
 My community involvement has also included volunteering as a tutor at the Boys and Girls Clubs of the Peninsula.